planet-lodder/planet-lodder.github.io/README.md

-# planet-lodder.github.io
-Public Blog Site
+# Planet Lodder - Public Blog Site

+The website can be found at: [planet-lodder.github.io](https://planet-lodder.github.io)

+## About

+This is a personal blog space for sharing interesting and noteworthy ideas and news.